Yasmin @ Aloha Social

-With over a billion Instagram users and an 80% increase in the time that they spend watching video on the platform, it’s a no brainer to promote your business via Instagram videos.
-So let’s dive in to the four different video formats available on the social platform, and how you can harness the power of them all!
+With over a billion Instagram users and an 80% increase in the time that they spend watching videos on the platform, it’s a no-brainer to promote your business via Instagram videos.
+So let’s dive into the four different video formats available on the social platform, and how you can harness the power of them all!

 Reels is Instagram’s take on TikTok’s short and fun video clips to grab attention.
 They are a lot of fun to make and a reel-y engaging (sorry, couldn't help myself) way to introduce yourself, share what you do or promote your products!